KenPainter/GenLogic/README.md

 foundation for externally supplied values that is augmented with derived values.

-This produces three major simplifications for application development:
+This produces a few major simplifications for application development:
-- Declarative business logic in the database layer
+- Declarative business logic as part of the schema
+- Business logic is validated and cannot be subverted
-- No ORM in the client
+- Simpler DML in the client app
-- Simplified SQL statements in the client
+- No ORM in the client app

 This project is the spiritual descendant of [Andromeda](https://github.com/Andromeda-Project/andromeda), originally written by [Ken Downs](https://github.com/KenPainter)